Find out more about Counselling in Wokingham and Counselling Online

 Psychotherapy evidence | UKCP

-Michael is registered with the BACP, which means that he adheres to strict ethical guidelines.
+I am BACP registered, which means that I adhere to strict ethical guidelines.
 The BACP also has a set of principles called Good Practice in Action.

-Michael is insured with the Psychologists Protection Society, which means that any damages or loss experienced is covered and protected.
+I am insured with the Psychologists Protection Society, which means that any damages or loss experienced are covered and protected.